 Knowledge and climate action

-Knowledge building is one of the mantras of the Plan A way of life.
-The ideas that emerge locally from our world of projects will spread throughout the global community of changemakers and so we encourage everybody (individual, professional IKEA bed builder, or CEO), to join the dialogue and speak up for the planet.
+Knowledge building and sharing is at the core of Plan A. The ideas that emerge locally from our partners – NGO, companies and individuals alike – spread throughout a global community of changemakers.
+We encourage everybody (employee, professional IKEA bed builder, CEOs), to join the dialogue and act up for the planet.